spidey077/Pac-Man-AI-with-BFS-Ghosts/README.md

-Pac-Man AI with BFS Ghosts
+Pac-Man AI with BFS Ghosts:
 This is a modern twist on the classic Pac-Man game.
 Unlike the original, where ghosts follow simple pre-defined patterns, this version uses AI (Breadth-First Search) to make ghosts intelligent and actively chase the player.

 Features: